x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/plan-and-deploy/prepare-ad-and-domains.md

 To prepare all domains in your Active Directory forest, run the following command in a Windows Command Prompt window:

 ```
-<Virtual DVD drive letter>:\Setup.exe /PrepareAllDomains /IAcceptExchangeServerLicenseTerms
+<Virtual DVD drive letter>:\Setup.exe /IAcceptExchangeServerLicenseTerms /PrepareAllDomains
 ```

 For example, if the Exchange installation files are available on drive E:, run the following command:

 ```
-E:\Setup.exe /PrepareAllDomains /IAcceptExchangeServerLicenseTerms
+E:\Setup.exe /IAcceptExchangeServerLicenseTerms /PrepareAllDomains
 ```

 ### Choose the Active Directory domains to prepare

 > [!TIP]
-> You don't need to do this step in the domain where you ran the _/PrepareAD_ command in Step 2, because the _/PrepareAD_ command automatically prepares that domain.
+> You don't need to do this step in the domain where you ran the _/PrepareAD_ command in Step 2, because the _/PrepareAD_ command has automatically prepared that domain for you.

 When you prepare specific domains in your Active Directory forest, the following requirements apply: